The data you see on any statistics dashboard or report depends on both the content you can access, and the users whose data you're allowed to view.

 Path step visibility limitations

-Having visibility for the statistics of a path doesn't always guarantee visibility for all its individual steps.
-While you can deep-dive into steps on the path dashboard, this isn't supported in custom reports.
+Having visibility for a path's statistics doesn't guarantee visibility for all its steps.
+You can view individual steps on the path dashboard, but this isn't supported in custom reports.

 Manager detail view access

 Managers can see overall progress for users they manage.
-But when drilling into individual path steps, they might encounter access errors ("no visibility on this content").
-This is because their role grants user visibility, but not always specific content visibility.
+When they drill into individual path steps, they may see an access error: "no visibility on this content."
+This happens because the manager role grants user visibility, not content visibility.

-When enabled, this setting allows group admins and coaches to access statistics for content owned by their group or by any publicly connected groups.
+When enabled, group admins and coaches can access statistics for content owned by their group or by any publicly connected groups.

 - Coaches can see statistics for learners in their group only if those learners played the course from their group's catalog or from a publicly connected group's catalog.